-The Jewish citizens of Turkey, which were urban and highly educated, recognized in advance that they had no chance of securing a public position in the military or civilian spheres.
-Some of them had turned elsewhere, particularly to commerce and the engineering or life science professions.
+The Jewish citizens of Turkey, who were urban and highly educated, recognized in advance that they had no chance of securing public positions in the military or civilian spheres.
+Some turned elsewhere, particularly to commerce, engineering, and the life sciences.
 The inability of Jewish conscripts to advance through the ranks of the military, or to gain access to other governmental systems, was not related to any educational or socioeconomic factor preventing such progress.

-Discriminatory citizenship practices and traumas such as 1934 Thrace Pogrom, the 1941 incident of the Twenty Classes or the 1942 Wealth Tax, exacerbated the trend and created a Jewish exodus from Turkey to Palestine.
-During the time between the Second World War and the establishment of the State of Israel 40 percent of the Jewish population in Turkey immigrated to Israel.
+Discriminatory citizenship practices, as well as traumas such as the 1934 Thrace Pogrom, the 1941 incident of the Twenty Classes, and the 1942 Wealth Tax, exacerbated the trend and created a Jewish exodus from Turkey to Palestine.
+Between the Second World War and the establishment of the State of Israel, 40 percent of Turkey’s Jewish population immigrated to Israel.

 Conclusions

-A comparison between the patterns of integration of the Druze minority in the IDF and the Jewish minority in the Turkish military reveals significant differences between the two study cases.
+A comparison between the patterns of integration of the Druze minority in the IDF and the Jewish minority in the Turkish military reveals significant differences between the two cases of study.

-Since its establishment as a nation-state, Israel has concentrated on a policy of divide and rule toward its minority populations.
+From its establishment as a nation-state, Israel maintained a “divide and rule” policy toward its minority populations.
 The Arab citizens of Israel, who accounted for the vast majority of the minority population and were identified with the hostile surrounding Arab world, were perceived as an immediate and clear threat to national security.
 They were excluded from the boundaries of the Israeli collective and exempted from conscription.
-Conversely, Israel sought to encourage closer ties with the peripheral minority groups – the Druze and Circassians – who were included in the draft and within the confines of the collective.
+Conversely, Israel sought to encourage closer ties with peripheral minority groups, the Druze and the Circassians, who were included in the draft and within the confines of the collective.

-The Republic of Turkey, by contrast, from the outset regarded all non-Muslim citizens as a single entity, and saw them as equally unfit to serve as “true” citizens and to share in the nation’s destiny.
-The adoption of a different pattern of integration regarding the Turkish Jews than Israel applied to the Druze minority was due to several factors.
+By contrast, from the outset, the Republic of Turkey regarded all non-Muslim citizens as a single entity, seeing them as equally unfit to serve as “true” citizens and share in the nation’s destiny.
+The difference between Turkey’s policy of integration for its Jewish minority and Israel’s for its Druze minority can be attributed to several factors.

-The first factor is the historical background.
+The first factor is historical.
 While Israel is a young country, modern-day Turkey in many ways constitutes a direct continuation of the Ottoman Empire, which lasted for more than six centuries.
-The empire was overtly defined as a Muslim state, and was inherently inegalitarian, imposing a strict dichotomy between its Muslim and non-Muslim subjects.
-The heavy historical legacy inherited by the Republic led to a reflex assumption among Turks that non-Muslim citizen could never be their equals and can't be trusted.
+The empire was explicitly defined as a Muslim state; it was inherently inegalitarian, imposing a strict dichotomy between its Muslim and non-Muslim subjects.
+The heavy historical legacy inherited by the Republic included a reflexive assumption among Turks that non-Muslim citizens were untrustworthy and could never be their equals.

-The second factor is cultural and religious, which in the Turkish case relating to the sense of Muslim pride and superiority among Muslim Turks.
-This factor means that the decision-making echelons have always been concerned that Turkish soldiers would find it difficult to take orders from non-Muslim officers or NCOs.
+The second factor is cultural and religious, which in the Turkish case refers to the sense of Muslim pride and even superiority among Muslim Turks.
+The Turkish leadership has always been concerned that Turkish soldiers would find it difficult to take orders from non-Muslim officers or NCOs.
 For some Turks, even the mere presence of Jews in the same unit causes profound discomfort.
-By contrast, integrating the Druze into the IDF was one of most important tools in Israel's longstanding policy to separate the Druze from the other Arab and Muslim minorities.
+By contrast, the integration of the Druze into the IDF was one of the most important tools in Israel’s longstanding policy to separate the Druze from the other Arab and Muslim minorities.

 The third factor concerns ethnic stereotypes and the traditional perception of Jews as unfit for military life.
-Jews were never attributed with military characteristics, and accordingly were not considered strong candidates for integration in the military.
+Jews were never associated with military characteristics, and accordingly were not considered strong candidates for integration in the military.
 The stereotype regarding the Druze is the opposite; the community has an image of bravery and military prowess.